 Dizzy Johnston- Ballpark Pup

-Dizzy Johnston was handpicked to be the "Ballpark Pup" by Marissa from Heart of Gold Retrievers.
-This English Cream Golden Retrieve belongs to Dickey Stephens Park Superintendent Greg Johnston.
-His favorite treats are dog cookies, and sugar free ginger bread.
-His daily food is Taste of the Wild and he has an infatuation for baseballs.
-Dizzy has many nick-names including "Bugs, "Bug-Bug", "Bugs Little", "Bugster" and "Bugster Little".
-You will find Dizzy at all Traveler home games cruising around the park with a baseball in his mouth.
+Dizzy Johnston was handpicked to be the "Ballpark Pup" by Marissa, from Heart of Gold Retrievers.
+This English Cream Golden Retriever belongs to Dickey-Stephens Park Superintendent, Greg Johnston.
+His favorite treat is anything from Chick-Fil-A. His daily food is The Honest Kitchen and he has an infatuation for baseballs.
+You will find Dizzy at any Travelers game cruising around the ballpark with a baseball in his mouth, hoping to play fetch with any fan that’s willing.
+Dizzy has many nick-names including "Bugs,” "Bug-Bug,” "Bugs Little,” "Bugster" and "Bugster Little.”

 Patti Clark is a Texan by birth, but an Arkansan by the grace of God!
 She is a Sylvan Hills alum, mother to one son, and grandmother to two beautiful young boys.
 As a lifelong Travelers fan, she remembers the crazy antics of Ray Winder Field, including the San Diego Chicken, the infamous Morganna, and serving time as part of the third base bleacher crew.